 Beshear calls on Kentucky nursing homes to restrict visitors

 FRANKFORT, Ky.
-(AP) — Kentucky Gov. Andy Beshear called on nursing home operators Tuesday to severely restrict visitors to combat the spread of the new coronavirus.
+(AP) — Kentucky's nursing homes should severely restrict visitors to combat the new coronavirus from spreading to a vulnerable population, Gov. Andy Beshear said Tuesday.

-Those restrictions will take effect at state-run facilities, Beshear said.
+Those restrictions will take effect at state-run centers, Beshear said.
 For privately run facilities, the state will issue “very strong guidance" for operators to follow, he said.

-“It is critically important that it is followed," he said.
+“It is critically important that it is followed," the governor said.
 “When we look around the country, and the fatalities that we are seeing are in large measure those that are vulnerable."

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.